-- Hands together at chest.
-Elbows down and in close to the body…relaxed, just like minor league pitcher Joe Mantiply shows here:
+- Place your hands together at chest.
+Elbows down and in, close to the body...relaxed, just like minor league pitcher Joe Mantiply shows here:

-- Head and most of the the players weight should be over the back leg
+- Your head and most of your weight should be over the back leg.

-- Weight shift – as hands start to move down toward belt start to step toward the target leading with the front hip continuing to aggressively move sideways.
+- As your hands start to move down toward belt, start to step toward the target leading with the front hip while continuing to aggressively move sideways.
 Resist turning too soon.
 This is more of a lunge type movement than a turning action

 - Take the ball out of the glove at the belt with fingers on top and thumb underneath.
-Don't let ball turn in hand after hand-break
+Don't let ball turn in your hand after hand-break.

-- Pendulum swing the arms down and back away from the body while lifting the arm up so that the elbow reaches shoulder height with hand and ball along for the ride. (ball should not get to shoulder height before elbow) Throwing arm should be extended back and remain slightly bent and loose, as demonstrated by Joe Mantiply here:
+- Pendulum swing the arms down and back away from the body while lifting the arm up so that the elbow reaches shoulder height with hand and ball along for the ride.
+(The ball should not get to shoulder height before elbow.)
+Your throwing arm should be extended back and remain slightly bent and loose, as demonstrated by Joe Mantiply here: